NowakArtur97/To-Do-List/README.md

 ## Features

 - Drag and drop notes
-- Create and delete notes
+- Create, update and delete notes
-- Get, save and delete tasks from local storage
+- Get, save, update and delete tasks in local storage

 ## To Do

-- Update/Filter/Delete all tasks
+- Filter/Delete all tasks

 ## Getting Started